 Indoor farming is one of the top innovations to watch for in the coming years.
 The idea is rather simple.
 Grow vertical gardens indoors where the temperature, pests, watering and light can all be controlled.
 These indoor farms can be located within major cities, which drastically cuts the transportation costs and provides local customers with fresher produce.

 By growing indoors, farmers can produce crops all year long in a continuous cycle.
-While indoor farming currently works best with leafy greens, researcher are investigating how to apply this method to other crops as well.
+While indoor farming currently works best with leafy greens, researchers are investigating how to apply this method to other crops as well.
 Over the past decade or two, a number of companies have tried and failed at getting this started.
 With recent advancements in artificial intelligence and machine learning, along with substantial trial and error, one startup, Plenty, thinks it may have finally cracked the code.